-1—You feel chronically angry or resentful:
+1—You feel chronically angry or resentful

 Phew.
 If you’ve ever done this, you know that it feels better than passively enduring treatment that you find intolerable.
 But—did it work?

 If you want to take care of yourself, you cannot rely on solutions that require the other person to change their actions.

-This is the biggest boundary-setting mistake.
-If your boundary requires me (the other person) to do something, it is a house of cards.
+In fact, attempting to control other people is the most common—and fatal—boundary-setting mistake.
+If your boundary requires me to do (or not do) something, it is a house of cards.
 It will fall if I refuse to cooperate.

-So what can you do?
+If you can’t control other people, what can you do?

 You can’t control other people…but you may be able to influence them